 London is always a tempting option if you’re looking at certain prospective universities, especially the ones that consistently make the top university league tables!

 The Times Higher Education World University Rankings 2021 has recently been revealed, and many prestigious London universities have taken pride of place.

-Not only is London itself a fab city, it also offers a high quality student experience for those lucky enough to grab an education there, and live there too.
+Not only is London itself a fab city.
+It also offers a high quality student experience for those lucky enough to grab an education there, with a great selection of London student accommodation.

 We’ve compiled a list of the top London uni’s to help you make your mind up when picking your university degree, you can thank us later!